Limbs and Cospectral Vertices in Trees: Constructing Graphs with Many Cospectral Vertices

 Note that $G\backslash e$ denotes the graph obtained by only deleting the edge $e$, without deleting the end vertices of $e$.
 On the other hand, $G\backslash\{u, v\}$ denotes the graph obtained by deleting the vertices $u$ and $v$, as well as all edges incident to $u$ or $v$.
 These two notations are used throughout our discussions in our paper.

 Any tree $T$ that contains $L$ as a limb can be constructed by identifying a vertex in the limb $L$ with a vertex in another tree.
 We call the identification operation $1$-sum.
 Formally, let $H, K$ be two graphs and $u\in H$, $v\in K$.
 Then the \emph{$1$-sum} of $H$ and $K$, denoted as $H\onesum K$, is the graph obtained by identifying a vertex in $H$ and a vertex in $K$.

-The characteristic polynomial satisfies the following $1$-sum identity \cite[Corollary 4.3.3]{Godsil1993}.
+Note that in Schwenk's original proof to Theorem \ref{treecosmate}, he used a limb replacement technique, which is in fact a $1$-sum.
+He showed that there exist two trees $R$ and $S$ and two specific vertices $u\in R$ and $v\in S$, such that the $1$-sum of any tree $T$ at any vertex $w\in T$ with $R$ at $u$ is cospectral with the $1$-sum of $T$ at $w$ with $R$ at $u$.
+In general, we have the following $1$-sum identity for the characteristic polynomial \cite[Corollary 4.3.3]{Godsil1993}.

 \begin{lem} Let $G=H\onesum K$, with the identified vertex being $v$.
 Then \end{lem}